Pirating someone else's story because I'm lazy

 Things Celtic / 1806 W. 35th Street; 472-CELT / 11 AM - 5 PM

-Oh, now this looks like fun.
-ESPECIALLY the noon event.
 A portion of all sales will be donated to Silver Thistle Pipes & Drums, so you might as well plan to do a little early holiday shopping.

 11 AM: Gaelic League of Austin